freenas/freenas-docs/userguide/storage.rst

 Go to
 :menuselection:`Storage --> Periodic Snapshot Tasks`
-and :ref:`create a periodic snapshot <Periodic Snapshot Tasks>` of :file:`/source-dataset`.
-For one-time replications, go to :menuselection:`Storage --> Volumes`, highlight :file:`/source-dataset`, and click :guilabel:`Take Snapshot` to create a :ref:`snapshot <Snapshots>`.
+and :ref:`create a periodic snapshot <Periodic Snapshot Tasks>` of :file:`source-dataset`.
+For one-time replications, go to :menuselection:`Storage --> Volumes`, highlight :file:`source-dataset`, and click :guilabel:`Take Snapshot` to create a :ref:`snapshot <Snapshots>`.

 Go to